Skip to Content

 Prescription Prices in Tijuana

 Many Americans travel to Tijuana to buy prescription medications because prices are so much lower.
-Generally, prescription medications can be purchased in Mexico for 40-60 percent less than they cost in the US.
+Generally, prescription medications can be purchased in Mexico for 40-60% less than they cost in the U.S.

-The medications that you purchase in Tijuana will not be the name brand from the US.
-In most cases, they will be a generic that has been manufactured in Mexico or overseas.
+The medications that you purchase in Tijuana will not be the name-brand from the U.S. that you’re used to.
+In most cases, they will be generics that have been manufactured in Mexico or overseas.
 It is the same compound, just in a different packaging and produced in a different facility.

 How to Find Lower Priced Pharmacies in Tijuana

-To find lower-priced pharmacies, I recommend you venture outside of the tourist district where you will find pharmacies that are catering to locals rather than tourists.
-Prices will be slightly lower and you will find the same exact medicine.
+To find lower-priced pharmacies, try to venture outside of the tourist district.
+You will find pharmacies that cater to locals rather than tourists.
+Prices can be slightly lower and you will find the same exact medicine.

-A short walk outside of downtown can save you a decent chunk of money.
+A short walk outside of downtown can save you some money.
 Particularly if you need an expensive prescription.
 For more information on getting around in Tijuana, check out my article: Walking Across the Border to Tijuana.

 Walking bridge over the Tijuana River